iusrepo/ius.io/docs/LifeCycle.md

 ## Distibution Life Cycle

-IUS only supports the current base release for Red Hat Enterprise Linux and CentOS.
-Older point releases and other distributions based on RHEL may work, but with limited resource we focus efforts on our supported OSes.
+IUS will support a major version of Red Hat Enterprise Linux and CentOS until the end of Red Hat's [production 3 phase][0].
+New package requests will no longer be taken when production 3 phase starts.
+Within a major version, we will only support the current minor release.
+Note, older minor releases and other distributions based on RHEL may work, but with limited resources we focus efforts on our supported OSes.

 ## Package Life Cycle